Divi-patel/Renewable-Energy-Forecasting/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## ❓ Frequently Asked Questions

+**Q: Do I need to modify the code to add a new site?**
+A: No!
+Just create the folder structure and add your CSV files.
+The dashboard automatically detects new sites.

+**Q: How many sites can the dashboard handle?**
+A: There's no hard limit.
+Performance depends on your data size and deployment resources.

+**Q: Can I have different metrics for different sites?**
+A: Yes!
+Each site can have any combination of Generation, Price, Price_da, and Revenue data.

+**Q: What if my site names have spaces?**
+A: Use underscores in folder names (e.g., `Solar_Farm_One`).
+The dashboard automatically formats them nicely for display.

+**Q: Can I remove a site?**
+A: Yes, simply remove or rename the site's folder.
+The dashboard updates automatically on the next run.

 ## 📞 Support